 Game Plan Spread

-When you have a certain plan in mind, this simple 5-card spread presents a choice, hinting at what action or attitude should be taken for your plan to succeed, and what should be avoided in order to help your plan work out for the best.
+When a person has a certain plan in mind, this simple five-card spread presents a choice, hinting at what action or attitude should be taken for their plan to succeed, and what should be avoided to help the plan work out for the best.

-The initial card is laid in the center of the layout, the significator.
-The following 4 cards are laid out clockwise around the significator.
+The initial card is laid in the centre of the layout, the significator.
+The following four cards are laid out clockwise around the significator.

-In this spread, the second card shows what drives you, but also says you are not fully conscious of this, perhaps even completely unaware of it.
-It gives you a hint as to the reason that you strive for your goal.
+In this spread, the second card is about what drives the reader, but also says they are not fully conscious of this, perhaps even completely unaware of it.
+It provides a hint as to the reason they strive for their goal.

-The third card shows what others think of you and your goals.
-You may or may not be aware of this.
-Sometimes other people factor into your plans, and sometimes they don’t.
+The third card uncovers what others think of the reader and their goals.
+The reader may or may not be aware of this.
+Sometimes other people factor into the plans (and sometimes they don't).

-The fourth card shows what you should not do.
-If things are permitted to go down this path, your plan will collapse.
+The fourth card suggests what not to do.
+If things are permitted to go down this path, the plan will collapse.

-The fifth card is a hint as to how to make your plan work out favorably.
-The idea that this card presents should be followed in order to make your plan a success.
-It is the differences between Cards #4 and #5 that should be noted, as the differences provide the clues you need.
+The fifth card is a hint as to how to make this plan work out favourably.
+The idea this card presents should be followed to make the plan successful.
+It is the differences between Cards #4 & #5 that should be noted, as the differences provide important clues.

 Your Game Plan Reading